superbobry/blog/drafts/pyspark-tensorflow.md

 3. Finally, the `train` function configures the environment for starting a TensorFlow worker (or a parameter server), and calls the user code.

+which can be summarized in a one-liner

 ```python
 sc.parallelize(range(num_executors), numSlices=num_executors) \
     .foreachPartition(train(...))
 ```

-Since our goal is not to explore the internals of TensorFlowOnSpark, we will leave TensorFlowOnSpark out of the picture, and instead use custom code for the `train` function.
-That said, all we would do transitively applies to any TensorFlowOnSpark code.
+Since our goal is not to explore the internals of TensorFlowOnSpark, we will leave TensorFlowOnSpark out of the picture, and will instead use the one-liner with custom code in place of the `train` function.
+That said, most of our findings apply to any PySpark application using TensorFlowOnSpark.

 The problem
 -----------